prpole/prpoleold.github.io/_posts/2016-10-12-semantic-analysis-of-one-million-gamergate-tweets.md

 the recourse to "freedom of speech" rhetoric that pro-GamerGaters are known to use as a smokescreen.

 This approach rests on several basic assumptions.
-The first is that \#GamerGate is a movement devoted to maintaining gaming culture's domination by white heterosexual males, and that it achieves its goals by harrassing, threatening, and overwhelming its opponents.
-This interpretation is consistent with most examinations of the movement beyond the pro-\#GamerGate contingent itself, but those within the movement frequently claim it is about "media ethics."[^media-ethics] Some might claim that this assumption constitutes question-begging, but as I am evaluating the method's effectiveness according to its ability to detect this trend rather than using the method to prove the existence of the trend, it should not present an issue.
+The first is that &#35;GamerGate is a movement devoted to maintaining gaming culture's domination by white heterosexual males, and that it achieves its goals by harrassing, threatening, and overwhelming its opponents.
+This interpretation is consistent with most examinations of the movement beyond the pro-&#35;GamerGate contingent itself, but those within the movement frequently claim it is about "media ethics."
+Some might claim that this assumption constitutes question-begging, but as I am evaluating the method's effectiveness according to its ability to detect this trend rather than using the method to prove the existence of the trend, it should not present an issue.
 My second assumption is that Roget's word categories correspond meaningfully to a human understanding of language.
-This assumption is supported by findings that methods built on a Roget framework perform at a success rate similar to that of human users [@jarmasz_rogets_2012; @mchale_comparison_1998; @klingenstein_civilizing_2014].
+This assumption is supported by findings that methods built on a Roget framework perform at a success rate similar to that of human users (Jarmasz 2012, Mchale 1998, Klingenstein 2014).

 Several methodological difficulties persist that will limit my findings.
-First, the tool I built to incorporate Roget's framework into a natural language processing suite is based on the 1911 edition of Roget's thesaurus [@roget_rogets_1991], meaning that fewer of the words will match the word-category dictionary than would be the case with a more recent version.
+First, the tool I built to incorporate Roget's framework into a natural language processing suite is based on the 1911 edition of Roget's thesaurus, meaning that fewer of the words will match the word-category dictionary than would be the case with a more recent version.
 The need for a digitized, plaintext version for automatic processing restricted me to editions that had gone out of copyright, however, so without additional resources, this problem will persist.
 Second, no edition of the thesaurus has kept up with the rapidly changing contours of language on Twitter, meaning that much semantically meaningful and relevant content has been excluded from the model.
 Third, the rate of corresponodence between the words in the corpus and those in the thesaurus could be improved by more sophisticated stemming and lemmatization.
 Finally, and perhaps most significantly, the project is hindered by Twitter's restrictive licensing policy, which has prevented me from obtaining the most relevant data from the beginning of the hashtag's lifespan.
 My data covers the second year of this lifespan, a period marked by self-referentiality and rehashing of previous arguments, while the ideal dataset would include data from the most volatile period (in the first month, before the bulk of the press coverage had occurred) when threats and harrassment were at their most extreme.

 Several terms that require more explicit definition.
 A **category** will refer to a numbered section in Roget's Thesaurus (1911).
 All categories refer to the